Student Rights & Responsibilities

 • Faculty will plan and regulate class time with an awareness of its value for every student.

-Students have the right to a clear statement of their basic rights, responsibilities and Student Code of Conduct.
-They have the right to assist in formulating college policy by representation on various college committees.
+Students have the right to a clear statement of their basic rights, responsibilities, and expected conduct.
+They have the right to assist in formulating college policy through representation on various college committees.
 Students also have the right to be represented by a student government.
 Other student rights and responsibilities outside the classroom include:

-• Students may form, join, and participate in groups which promote the common intellectual, religious, social, economic, political, recreational or cultural life of campus.
+• Students may form, join, and participate in groups which promote intellectual, religious, social, economic, political, recreational, or cultural life on campus.
 The college believes group activities to be a positive educational vehicle and recognizes the right of student groups to discuss, express opinions, to assemble, write, and publish within state and federal constitutional guarantees and laws.

 • A student group may be authorized to use college facilities if its officers and a majority of its members are currently enrolled at Lewis-Clark State College.